-Sightsavers is working with the ministry of health in Togo to control the disease and aims to reduce its impact by helping to improve the local healthcare system.
-We train local volunteers to give out medication to whole communities, which can prevent the disease spreading.
+Sightsavers is working with Togo’s ministry of health to control the disease and reduce its impact by improving health care.
+We train local volunteers to give out medication, and we carry out surveys to track the spread of the disease.
+We also educate communities to raise awareness about the importance of eye health.

 Sightsavers’ Boubacar Morou Dicko shares the obstacles Mali faced on the road to eliminating trachoma, and how the country was able to overcome them.